 Address, telephone and email should be clearly mentioned on the appeal so that the UIM can send any correspondence directly to the driver with copy to his N.A.
-The driver may agree on having no Appeal Committee meeting but to handle the appeals though telephone and email - if possible - in order to limit the costs of the appeal.
+The driver may agree on having no UIM International Court of Appeal meeting but to handle the appeals through telephone and email - if possible - in order to limit the costs of the appeal.